 It is vital to prevent and treat factors that may aggravate or precipitate intracranial hypertension.
 These interventions are used to buy time until the underlying etiology is identified and corrected.

 - Keep the head elevated to 30 degrees and neutrally positioned to minimize venous outflow resistance and improve cerebral spinal fluid displacement from the intracranial to the spinal compartment.

 - Hypoxia and hypercapnia can increase ICP.
 Controlling ICP through optimal respiratory management is crucial.
-It is essential to control ventilation to maintain a normal PaCO2 and maintain adequate oxygenation without increasing the PEEP.
+It is essential to control ventilation to maintain a normal partial pressure of carbon dioxide (PaCO2) and maintain adequate oxygenation without increasing the PEEP.

 - Agitation and pain can increase blood pressure and ICP.
 Adequate sedation and analgesia is an important adjunctive treatment.
 Since most sedating medications can have effects on blood pressure, medications with a minimal hypotensive effect should be preferred.
 Hypovolemia can precipitate the hypotensive side effects and should be treated before administering sedative agents.
 Shorter-acting agents have the advantage of allowing brief interruption of sedation to evaluate neurological status.

 - Fever can increase brain metabolic rate and is a potent vasodilator, which in turn increases the cerebral blood flow and leads to an increased ICP.
 Fever should be controlled with antipyretics and cooling blankets and infectious causes must be ruled out.